Rajendra Shukla (poet)

 Rajendra Anantrai Shukla (born 12 October 1942) is a Gujarati poet.
 He taught at various places before voluntarily retiring.
 He published several poetry collections which won him several major Gujarati literary awards.

-Life
+Early life and education

 He was born on 12 October 1942 in Bantwa village near Junagadh, Gujarat, India.
 His family is native of Wadhwan.
 He completed his primary education from Jamnagar, Bhavnagar, Bantwa and Majevadi.
 He completed his secondary education from Junagadh and Ahmedabad.
 He started his college education from Bahauddin College, Junagadh.
-He completed B. A. in 1965 in Sanskrit and Prakrit from L. D. Arts College, Ahmedabad and M. A. in the same subjects in 1967 from School of Languages, Gujarat University.
+He completed B.A. in 1965 in Sanskrit and Prakrit from L. D. Arts College, Ahmedabad and M.A. in the same subjects in 1967 from School of Languages, Gujarat University.
 He taught at various institutions until 1982.